 Milan offers various alternatives for getting from one point in the city to another.
-There is a network of buses, trams and metropolitana (subway) available to travelers.
+There is a network of buses, trams and metropolitana (subway) available to residents and travelers.
 The lines of the metropolitana connect different parts of the metropolis, even connecting it to the farthest outskirts of the city.

 Besides the most comfortable and traditional modes of transport, such as taxis, it is possible to move around using alternative transport.
 District Radiobus allow the passenger to request a bus service by phoning.
 The passenger is then collected directly and taken to their chosen destination.